Education with Teaching and Learning

 Engagement in school is key to parental involvement.
 When families are engaged, they feel more connected to the school and their child’s education- this leads to better academic outcomes for students.
 For example, engaging parents were two times as likely as disengaged parents to know the teacher of their child’s elementary school class.

 In public schools, school-based parental engagement initiatives aim to increase parent involvement, including communication and coordination of services.
 There are two types of family engagement: individualized and coordinated.
-Individualized engagement helps parents develop a relationship with their child’s teacher, while coordinated engagement includes the use of school-wide programs like PEP (Parent involvement in education) or PARCC (Preliminary assessment for college and careers).
+Individualized engagement helps parents develop a relationship with their child’s teacher, while coordinated engagement includes the use of school-wide programs like PEP (Parent Involvement in Education) or PARCC (Preliminary Assessment for College and Careers).

 Preschools should work closely with families who want more involvement to design an intervention that meets the unique needs of each family.